kaushik1091/secure_website/README.md

 It is achieved through Input/URL sanitization, encryption methods, a proper session start/stop/check, brute-force checking through time-stamps etc.

-This is an implementation to learn how to secure-login based on a project - https://github.com/peredurabefrog/phpSecureLogin
+This is an implementation to learn how to secure-login based on a github project - https://github.com/peredurabefrog/phpSecureLogin